gingerbeardman/monkey.tmbundle/README.md

 ## Changelog

 **2011-10-20**
 - Fixed the Update & Run (⌘R) command.
 Now displays tooltip rather than opening a blank document
+- Renamed bundle update menu items for clarity

 **2011-10-08**
 - Added "Check for bundle update" and  "Open bundle page on github" commands